openstack/loci/README.md

     The only caveat is these packages must exist in WHEELS form.
 So if you wanted to include rpdb, you would need to have built that into your WHEELS.
+  * `KEEP_ALL_WHEELS` Set this to `True` if you want to keep all packages, even not built ourselfs in the WHEEL image.
+Is useful for reproducible builts, as 3rd party libraries will be keept in WHEEL image.
   * `PIP_ARGS` Specify additional pip parameters you would like.
   * `PIP_WHEEL_ARGS` Specify additional pip wheel parameters you would like.
      Default is PIP_ARGS.